-When the Subadvisor and/or Advisor, as applicable, believes that the currency of a particular foreign country may suffer a substantial decline against the U.S. dollar, it may also enter into a forward contract to sell the amount of foreign currency for a fixed amount of dollars that approximates the value of some or all of the relevant Fund's portfolio securities denominated in such foreign currency.
+When the Subadvisor and/or Advisor, as applicable believes that the currency of a particular foreign country may suffer a substantial decline against the U.S. dollar, it may also enter into a forward contract to sell the amount of foreign currency for a fixed amount of dollars that approximates the value of some or all of the relevant Fund's portfolio securities denominated in such foreign currency.
 The precise matching of the forward contract amounts and the value of the securities involved will not generally be possible, since the future value of such securities in foreign currencies will change as a consequence of market movements in the value of those securities between the date the forward contract is entered into and the date it matures.

-Harbor Scientific Alpha High-Yield Fund and Harbor Scientific Alpha Income Fund may engage in cross-hedging by using foreign contracts in one currency to hedge against fluctuations in the value of securities denominated in a different currency if the Fund's Advisor/Subadvisor determines, for example, that there is a pattern of correlation between the two currencies.
-These practices may be limited by the requirements for qualification of the Funds as a regulated investment company for tax purposes.
-The Funds may also purchase and sell forward contracts for non-hedging purposes when each Fund's Subadvisor anticipates that the foreign currency will appreciate or depreciate in value but that securities in that currency do not present attractive investment opportunities and are not held in the Fund's portfolio.
+The Fund may engage in cross-hedging by using foreign contracts in one currency to hedge against fluctuations in the value of securities denominated in a different currency if the Fund's Subadvisor and/or the Advisor, as applicable, determines, for example, that there is a pattern of correlation between the two currencies.
+These practices may be limited by the requirements for qualification of the Fund as a regulated investment company for tax purposes.
+The Fund may also purchase and sell forward contracts for non-hedging purposes when its Subadvisor anticipates that the foreign currency will appreciate or depreciate in value but that securities in that currency do not present attractive investment opportunities and are not held in the Fund's portfolio.